 There is no other way into the presence of God than by accepting the Lord’s death as payment in full for our sins.
 As Peter said, “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
 (Acts 4:12) Jesus is the only remedy God has provided for man’s sin problem.
 He is the only way to eternal life.
 This is the truth of God’s Word.

 “I am the vine; you are the branches.
 If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.”
 (John 15:5)

-If not our lives will be unfruitful, because without Him we can do nothing of spiritual value.
-We’ll still be saved, but we’ll be of no more use to the work of the Kingdom than the unfruitful branches the gardner discards at pruning time.
+If not, our lives will be unfruitful, because without Him we can do nothing of spiritual value.
+We’ll still be saved, but we’ll be of no more use to the work of the Kingdom than the unfruitful branches the gardener discards at pruning time.
 Paul confirmed this in 1 Cor 3:12-15.
-The unfruitful believer will be saved, but as one escaping through the flames.
+The unfruitful believer will be saved, but only as one escaping through the flames.

 These are the seven “I am” statements in John.
-Like the miracles they reveal the Gospel, but now the message concerns what comes after salvation.
+Like the seven miracles we reviewed earlier, they reveal the Gospel.
+But now the message concerns what comes after salvation.
 I call it part two of the Lord’s message to us.
+Selah 01-23-10